DataDog/dd-sdk-ios/docs/rum_collection.md

 # iOS RUM Collection

 <div class="alert alert-info">The iOS RUM collection is in beta.
-If you have any questions, contact our <a href="https://docs.datadoghq.com/help/" target="_blank">support team</a>.</div>
+If you have any questions, contact the <a href="https://docs.datadoghq.com/help/" target="_blank">support team</a>.</div>

 Send [Real User Monitoring data][rum] to Datadog from your iOS applications with [Datadog's `dd-sdk-ios` client-side RUM SDK][dd-sdk-ios] and leverage the following features:

-* get a global idea about your app’s performance and demographics;
+* Get a holistic view of your app’s performance and demographics.
-* understand which resources are the slowest;
+* Understand which resources are the slowest.
-* analyze errors by OS and device type.
+* Analyze errors by OS and device type.

 ## Setup

-1. Declare the library as a dependency depending on your package manager (check our [Releases page][releases] for the latest beta version):
+1. Declare the library as a dependency, depending on your package manager.
+See Datadog's [Releases page][releases] for the latest beta version.

     {{< tabs >}}
     {{% tab "CocoaPods" %}}